MirisWisdom/NieR.EXPer/README.md

 0. Note that .NET 4.5 is required to run the executable!
 1. Download the executable and run it.
-2. Click on whichever level you want to be, and in the pop-up window, select your save file.
+2. Click on the save slot you want to modify, then click on the level you want to apply.
+Done!
-   - The folder for the N:A saves is located at `Documents\My Games\NieR_Automata`.
 3. If all worked, you should see `Status: SUCCESS` in the window!
    - The tool will make a backup of your original save with a random string appended to its name; e.g. `SlotData_0-5d8fe167.dat`.